-However, I believe that I am still missing several skill sets, especially the knowledge in running my own business hence enrolling to a Full-Time MBA program will surely help fill the gap.
-With an engaging community in digital technology and innovation, Boston is one of the top places to pursue my MBA education, especially through Questrom Business School where it emphasizes on technology.
-Questrom’s MBA will help me pursue my goal as there are wide varieties of electives available to shape my career where I plan to mix between Business Analytics to understand better how to utilize data to grow a business, Digital Product Management to study on utilizing new technologies in growing a business, and Management Consulting to learn on helping other businesses solve their problems through a technological perspective.
-I am also keen in working with Professor Iain Cockburn to explore digital technologies suitable for MSMEs in developing countries.
+I believe that I am still missing several skill sets, especially the knowledge in running my own business.
+Hence, enrolling to a Full-Time MBA program will help me transform my ideas into a viable business model.
+With an engaging community in digital technology and innovation, Boston is one of the top places to pursue my MBA education, especially Questrom Business School that emphasizes technology.
+Questrom’s MBA offers a wide variety of electives where I can take Business Analytics to understand how to better utilize data to grow a business, Digital Product Management to learn the new technologies to grow a business, and Management Consulting to assist other businesses to solve their problems through a technological perspective.
+I am also keen on working with Professor Iain Cockburn to explore digital technologies suitable for MSMEs in developing countries.

-With a long term goal of being a driving force in solving digital technology adaptation problems for MSMEs in Indonesia through creating my own company, I believe that getting an MBA education will help me get closer to my goal.
-As my plan is to run my own company to give technology access to MSMEs throughout Indonesia, Questrom’s Full Time MBA will surely help me in having the skill sets needed to run a business of my own.
-Most importantly as the program can be tailor made to my career goals, there are many ways to improve myself through Questrom’s Full Time MBA.
+With a long term goal of being a driving force to jumpstart the digital transformation in MSMEs in Indonesia, I believe that getting an MBA will help me get closer to my goal.
+Questrom’s full time MBA will surely help me obtain the skill sets to run a business of my own.
+Most importantly, as the program can be tailor made to my career goals, there are many ways to improve myself through Questrom’s MBA.

 Hi Rakha,